Donovan Rose

-Donovan James Rose (born March 9, 1957) is a former American and Canadian football defensive back in the National Football League (NFL) and Canadian Football League (CFL).
+Donovan James Rose (born March 9, 1957) is an American former professional football player who was a defensive back in the National Football League (NFL) and Canadian Football League (CFL).
 He was the head coach of the Hampton Pirates from 2009 to 2013.
 He played college football at Hampton and played for the Kansas City Chiefs and Miami Dolphins of the NFL and the Toronto Argonauts, Winnipeg Blue Bombers and Hamilton Tiger-Cats of the CFL.